 According to Rule 7.1, a lawyer is prohibited from making false or misleading communications about their services on any medium, including marketing websites.
 A communication from the attorney is considered to be "false or misleading" if:

 The comments to Rule 7.1 of the District of Columbia Rules of Professional Conduct also discuss statements about past case results and other details about the attorney's services.

 The comments state that lawyers should be cautious about using advertisements that include the following information:

 These types of statements often create an unjustified expectation to viewers of the advertisement that similar results can be obtained, unless this type of information is suitably qualified.

-Therefore, disclaimers about an attorney's services are important because inclusion of past case results should not imply to a prospective client that the attorney will be able to obtain such results in the future or for any specific type of case or client.
+Therefore, disclaimers about an attorney's services are important because the content describing the past case results should not imply to a prospective client that the attorney will be able to obtain those results in the future or for any specific type of case or client.

 If an attorney includes information on their website that has the potential to be false or misleading, such as past case results, client testimonials or client endorsements, it is good practice to include a disclaimer on every page of the attorney's website.

 Ideally, the disclaimer or disclosure should be presented with equal prominence to the rest of the content on the website.
 Including the disclaimer will limit the likelihood of potential clients being misled as to the results the attorney can achieve.

 This article was last updated on Friday, May 31, 2019.